coly-technologies/coly-technologies.github.io/coly-api.md

 <hr style="background: #4C53FF; height: 3px">

-The `Match` matches a matching source, `one`, to several different matching targets, `many`. `one` can be a single person, single group, or a an array of persons (what we usually refer to as "virtual group"). `many` can be an array with combinations of groups, persons, or also a virtual groups.
+The `Match` function compares a single `source` to multiple `targets`,  and generates an array of scores to indicate the level of compatibility between each source and target. `source` can be a single person, single group, or a an array of persons (what we usually refer to as "virtual group"). `targets` can be an array with combinations of groups, persons, or also a virtual groups.

 The response is an array indicating the compability of the matches.
-The scores are indexed in the same order as the many array in the request.
+The scores are indexed in the same order as the targets array in the request.

-* `One` indicates singel matching source.
+* `source` indicates singel matching source.
-* `Many` indicate the array of matching targets.
+* `targets` indicate the array of matching targets.
-* `Type` indicates the type of entity getting matched, `0` as the `Person` and `1` as the `Group`.
+* `type` indicates the type of entity getting matched, `0` as the `Person` and `1` as the `Group`.
-* `Id` as the id of the entity.
+* `id` as the id of the entity.

 ```http
 POST /match